RESEARCH STARTER

 DEFINITION: Highly toxic liquid substance used as a chemical weapon.

-SIGNIFICANCE: Concerns that terrorists could employ sarin in chemical attacks have increased law-enforcement agencies’ attention to this substance.
+SIGNIFICANCE: Concerns that terrorists could employ sarin in chemical attacks have increased law enforcement agencies’ attention to this substance.
 The United Nations classifies sarin as a weapon of mass destruction.

 Toxic Effects

 A so-called nerve gas, sarin is one of several chemical agents that exert toxic effects through the ability to bind to and inactivate the vital enzyme acetylcholinesterase (AChE).
-AChE exists in nerves and acts as a catalyst for hydrolysis of acetylcholine, the chemical that is released at nerve endings and that causes muscle contraction.
+AChE exists in nerves and acts as a catalyst for the hydrolysis of acetylcholine, the chemical that is released at nerve endings and that causes muscle contraction.
 Only a small amount of AChE is present in nerves, but it is very effective in catalyzing the destruction of acetylcholine.

 When AChE is inactivated by sarin or a similar nerve agent, the acetylcholine builds up and causes uncontrolled muscle contractions.
-Symptoms of poisoning by sarin include pain in the eyes, blurred vision, runny nose, incontinence, respiratory failure, convulsions, coma, and death.
-The eyes are particularly sensitive; the pupils react to sarin by shrinking to pinpoints (meiosis).
+Symptoms of poisoning by sarin include pain in the eyes, blurred vision, a runny nose, incontinence, respiratory failure, convulsions, coma, and death.
+The eyes are particularly sensitive; the pupils react to sarin by shrinking to pinpoints (miosis).
 Sarin absorbed through the skin or inhaled as vapor or aerosol is toxic to different degrees, depending on exposure.

 Dispersal